 17. Should agricultural companies be allowed to draw 80% of the water in an area when people are running out?

-18. I love chocolate and value it even more when I know the company I get it from—is ethically sourced and sustainable.
+18. I love chocolate.
+I value it even more when I know the company I get it from is ethically sourced and sustainable.
 Yet, do disclosure and transparency, especially when certified by a company that makes its money from this process, really make eating chocolate ethical?

 19. Moral imperatives are traditionally considered as the strongest motivations we have for action.
 Think climate change.
 Today it seems as if moral arguments have no impact.
 What should we do when moral arguments fail?